 If you point the tip of your tongue toward the inside of your upper lip, you can feel a thin bit of tissue connecting your lip to your gums.
 This tissue is called a labial frenulum.
 Now curl the tip of your tongue up.
 You can see and feel another thin tissue attaching the bottom of your tongue to the floor of your mouth.
 That’s a lingual frenulum.

 When the lingual (tongue) frenulum is so short or tight that it affects normal oral functioning, it’s commonly called a tongue-tie; when the labial (lip) frenulum is affected, it’s called a lip-tie.

 The clinical name for this condition for the tongue is ankyloglossia, and poor latch or other breastfeeding issues are often the first clue that there’s a problem.
 Other common signs include symptoms of colic or reflux in the child and creased, cracked, bruised, blistered, or bleeding nipples in the mother.

 What Do I Do If I Suspect My Child Has a Tongue- or Lip-Tie?

-How is a Frenectomy Done?
+How Is a Frenectomy Done?

-Is Frenectomy Only for Babies?
+Is Frenectomy Only for Children?

 For more information on tongue and lip-tie release, including links to the science supporting its efficacy, check out our frenectomy FAQ.